 So use it with caution and see how your hair reacts!
 You can order a Tangle Teezer here*.

 I personally don’t use my Tangle Teezer too often, as I mostly wear my hair naturally curly.
 And brushing curls destroys their natural pattern.
 (You can read more about getting the best curls of your life with the curly girl method here!)

 But whenever I straighten my hair, I love using it.
 And yes, I straighten my hair without heat.
 It’s possible!

 No matter if your hair is curly or straight as can be: You don’t need heat to change your looks!

 For all my curlies: Look up hair wrapping techniques on Youtube.
 For me, this works not only to keep my hair straight but also to straighten it.
-But I have to wrap it when it’s still damp after washing and let it dry like that.
+But I have to do it on dry hair,

 For the lissotrichous: Find countless “heatless curls” tutorials on Youtube.
-Also for you, it will probably make sense to try the techniques on damp hair.
+For you, it will probably make sense to try the techniques on damp hair.
 My best friend’s hair is straight and silky and without that little boost, no curls will ever stay!

-Healthy hair tip No 9: Protect your hair over night
+Healthy hair tip No 9: Keep yourself healthy

 Healthy hair tip No 10: Cut out the damaged hair